 Many internal hardware are not made clear in product communication to the market |

-The prominent feature of the AY-663P Input Unit (or Life Scope PT transport monitor) is the utilization of flexible MULTI-parameter sockets that are colored in yellow.
-These yellow MULTI sockets do not accept ordinary measurement cables but only measurement cables that have NIHON KOHDEN digital parameter codes embedded in their plugs (which are also colored in yellow).
-The
+The prominent feature of the AY-663P Input Unit (or Life Scope PT transport monitor) is the utilization of flexible MULTI (short for multi-parameter) sockets that are for sharing use by a group of internal hardware, and these sockets are colored in yellow.

-end result of using these flexible connector sockets means a good amount of needed connector
+end result of using flexible MULTI sockets means a certain amount of physical connector

-sockets are removed from the monitor, which is undesirable.
-In reality, there is no benefit from using these flexible Multi-parameter sockets since shortage of
+sockets are removed from the monitor, which upsets users.
+There is no benefit from having socket flexibility, since shortage of physical connector sockets leads to serious usage inflexibility for users!